 Nationally, every college on average experienced 1 staff disruption over the three-year period (2008-2010), which systemically reflects very poorly on the FET college sector as a whole.
-At the provincial level, we see that there was on average no disruption per college.
-In this college, 1 staff disruption was reported for this period.
+At the provincial level as well as at this college we see that there were no disruptions during the audit period.
+This represents a favourable state of affairs and reflects well on college and province.